+Continuously and Ongoing Other Specify:

-✓ Other Specify: Upon enrollment and re-enrollment every two years.
+Other Specify: Upon enrollment and re-enrollment every two years.
 State staff review all apps for compliance with all regulations.
-Providers who do not meet or no longer meet the requirements are denied.
+Providers who do not meet or no longer meet the

+requirements are denied.

-Data Aggregation and Analysis: Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies): State Medicaid Agency Weekly Operating Agency Monthly Sub-State Entity Quarterly Other ☐ Annually Specify: Ń Continuously and Ongoing ✓ Other Specify: Upon enrollment and re-enrollment every two years
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

+Upon enrollment and re-enrollment every two years